Is an eBay Store worth it? It really comes down to one thing: fees.

 eBay Store Fees vs. No Store

 Getting an eBay Store subscription costs money.
-However, it can save you money on final value, insertion, and possibly Promoted Listings fees.
+However, it can save you money on insertion fees, and possibly final value fees.
 There are a lot of variables!

 What would cause you to save money with one Store and lose it on another?
 That depends mainly on two things: